nextflow-io/nextflow/docs/process.md

 : *Can be specified multiple times*
 : Mounts a [Persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) with name `V` to the specified path location.
 Use the optional `subPath` parameter to mount a directory inside the referenced volume instead of its root.
 The volume may be mounted with `readOnly: true`, but is read/write by default.

+`*: <V>`
+: *New in version `23.05.0-edge`*
+: Any unmatched options will be saved internally.
+They can be inspected by plugins that support custom pod options.

 (process-publishdir)=

 ### publishDir